MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bootcfg-ems.md

 ---
 title: bootcfg ems
-description: "Windows Commands topic for **bootcfg ems** - Enables the user to add or change the settings for redirection of the Emergency Management Services console to a remote computer." ms.custom: na ms.prod: windows-server ms.reviewer: na
+description: Windows Commands topic for **bootcfg ems** - Enables the user to add or change the settings for redirection of the Emergency Management Services console to a remote computer. ms.custom: na ms.prod: windows-server ms.reviewer: na